Tickhill Psalter: Creation and dating

+The decoration of the psalter was started sometime after Tickhill became Priory in 1304, and before his removal from the position in 1314.
 It is difficult to determine the exact time or date this manuscript was created, but there are some clues that give an approximate time frame.
 John de Tickhill first came into power at the Worksop Priory during the year 1303, which is when he would have been able to start production on this manuscript.

-One tool used to help pin down more exact historical context for this object is heraldry.
-There are around twenty-eight known completed shields of actual feudal families woven into the marginal decorations throughout the Psalter.
-Because the personal shield of a person who was already passed would not be depicted on the pages where heraldry symbolism is used in decoration, the Psalter was created before the dates of death for those seen referenced to in the decoration.
-Folio 51 has the shields of John de Hastings, the Lord of Bergavenny who died in 1312 and of the de Clare family, which died out in 1314.
+There are around twenty-eight known completed heraldic shields of actual feudal families depicted in the marginal decorations throughout the Psalter.
+Because the personal shield of a person who had already died would not be depicted on the pages where heraldry symbolism is used in decoration, the Psalter is likely to have been produced before 1312 given Folio 51 depicts the shields of John de Hastings, the Lord of Bergavenny who died in 1312 and of the de Clare family, which became extinct in 1314.
 Folio 64 contains the shield of Theobald de Verdon, who died in 1314.
 There are many examples of heraldry on another page, 1.IV, but this page shows signs that it has been tampered with, so identification cannot be certain.

 John Tickhill was removed from office during the year 1314 after a visit from the archdeaconry of Nottingham, he was cited with "Incontinence and Dilapidation", for an improper use of funds and allowing the monastery to fall into a state of disrepair.
 Less than a month later, Robert de Carlton was elected into the Priory seat by the other Canons at Worksop, and work on the Psalter was halted as funds were redirected.

-Because of these factors, it is known that the decoration of the psalter was started sometime after Tickhill became Priory in 1304, and before his removal from the position in 1314.

 Unfinished line drawing, without color, illustration on quire 14, (ff.
 107-114v).
 Example of the underdrawings usually underneath paint.